eliezerreis/ezbank_microservices_sample/README.md

   A set of independently deployable services, each handling specific business logic, built with **Spring Boot**.

 - **Spring Cloud**:
-  Utilizes Spring Cloud components for service discovery (Eureka and Spring Load Balancer), centralized configuration (Spring Cloud Config), and resilient service-to-service communication (Feign and Resilient4J), and Spring Cloud BUS.
+  Utilizes Spring Cloud components for service discovery (Eureka and Spring Load Balancer), centralized configuration (Spring Cloud Config), and resilient mechanism using Resilience4J.

 - **Docker**:
   All services are containerized using **Docker**, ensuring consistency across development, testing, and production environments.